 69. Travel Through the Backcountry

-Whether you are embarking on a summer hiking adventure or cross country skiing in the winter, traveling through this hut-to-hut system is a great lodging option.
-Trek through this system of huts, cabins, and yurts, managed by the 10th Mountain Division Hut Association.
+Whether you embark on a summer hiking adventure or cross country skiing in the winter, traveling through this hut-to-hut system is a great lodging option.
+Trek through the backcountry with nightly stopovers at the system of huts, cabins, and yurts, managed by the 10th Mountain Division Hut Association.
 Family-friendly trip plans are available.

-Most huts are located across the mountain ranges, between Aspen and Vail CO – visit huts.org for a list of all locations
+Most hut locations are between Aspen and Vail, CO – visit huts.org for a list of all locations.